pratikpatil999/Rust/README.md

 # Rust
-Creating repo for Rust language learning and programs
+Creating repo for Rust language learning and programs.